Krosbox/Krosbox/README.md

 ### Server

 `cd server`
-`node .`
+`yarn start`

-Right now it doesn't do much, only the minimum required to enter the home screen.
+Right now it doesn't do much, just the minimum required to bypass authentication and enter the home screen.
+Every other message type is still recognized and logged by the server (at least I think so) but not handled whatsoever.